Microscopic theory of electron quadrupling condensates: Quadrupling transition in a model with density-density interaction

-In this work, we chose another equivalent representation where $V_{x y z}$ (and hence $e_{a \alpha}$) are of some specific complex valued form.
+In this work, we chose another equivalent representation where $V_{x y z}$ (and hence $e_{a \alpha}$) are of some specific complex-valued form.
 In this case TRS transformation is given by complex conjugation of all scalars and the swap $b_1 \leftrightarrow b_2$.
 In a sense, this choice produces a diagonal representation of TRS, since the model has TRS if $C_{1 1} = C_{2 2}$, and TRS is broken otherwise.
 So overall this interaction produces $2$ symmetric bosonic components where one of them (for example $R_+ \equiv R_{1 1}$) corresponds to $s + \ii s$ state, while the other ($R_- \equiv R_{2 2}$) to $s - \ii s$.
-This means that in the superconducting state, when the components are not equal, the time-reversal symmetry (TRS) is also broken.
-In other words, TRS is broken when there is a different number of particles (electron Cooper pairs) in the bosonic components.
-Note that bosonic components are different from electronic bands, and each bosonic component is given by a linear superposition of electron pairs from different bands.
-We will see below that this can also happen in a non-superconducting state.
-Namely, there could be more $s + \ii s$ preformed electron pairs than $s - \ii s$ pairs or vice versa.
-Thus, this state is a non-superconducting state reported in \cite{grinenko_state_2021,shipulin_calorimetric_2023} that spontaneously breaks TRS.
-It is termed composite order or electron quadrupling since as a relevant order parameter one can use (denoting only component indices) $\langle b_1^* b_1 - b_2^* b_2 \rangle$, which is quadratic in bosonic fields, and each $b$ corresponds to a pair of electrons, hence the composite order parameter is fourth-order in fermions.
+This means that in this representation of a multicomponent superconducting state, when the components are not equal, the TRS is broken.
+In other words, TRS is broken when there is a different number of particles (electron Cooper pairs) in the bosonic components related by time-reversal operation.
+Note that here bosonic components are different from electronic bands, and each bosonic component is given by a linear superposition of electron pairs from different bands.
+Speaking informally, there could be more ``$s + \ii s$ electron pairs" than ``$s - \ii s$ pairs" or vice versa.
+We will see below that this can also happen in a non-superconducting state, without pairs being condensed, see \figref{fig_cartoon} for a scheme of the states present in this model.
+In this case, the flow of electron charge is resistive, but TRS is broken, similarly to the state suggested in \cite{grinenko_state_2021,shipulin_calorimetric_2023}.
+It is termed composite order or electron quadrupling since as a relevant order parameter, one can use (denoting only component indices) $\langle b_1^* b_1 - b_2^* b_2 \rangle$, which is quadratic in bosonic fields, and each $b$ corresponds to a pair of electrons, hence the composite order parameter is fourth-order in fermions.

 Consider the diagrams contributing to the generic expression for $\Omega^s$ \eqref{Omega_diags}.
 Each bosonic propagator connecting electronic lines of the bands $\alpha$ and $\beta$ has terms proportional to $\sum_a e_{a \alpha}^* e_{a \beta} R_{a a}$.
 Hence, when the bands are the same $\alpha = \beta$, these terms depend only on $R_{1 1} + R_{2 2}$ and cannot produce a transition into the BTRS quadrupling state.
 On the other hand, diagrams, like the last two in \eqref{Omega_diags}, will have terms in which $R$ connects also electronic lines of different electronic bands, thus allowing the quadrupling state.
 In fact, this type of diagrams will produce non-zero values of $\Lambda_-$, see below in \eqref{Omega_L_-d} and \eqref{Omega_L_3d}, which is needed to make a disbalance between the bosonic components favorable.